ArtemTitoulenko/molasses-proxy/README.md

     $ molasses-proxy --help
       usage:

-          molasses-proxy [--port=8080] [--delayms=500]
+          molasses-proxy [--port=8080] [--rate=56]

-      -delayms=500: increase the delay by this many milliseconds per request -help=false: print this help message
+	  -help=false: print this help message
-      -port=8080: the port to listen for requests on
+	  -port=8080: the port to listen for requests on -rate=56: the maximum link rate in kbps